langegm2/deep-learning-challenge/README.md

 What steps did you take in your attempts to increase model performance?
   I tried to take away more columns for accuracy and keep the same level of epochs, I also tried to increase the amount of Hidden layers.
 I think that was useless in the end

+Consulted with Ta, class instructor and fellow Hw group classmates to help solve this this HW module.
+Also used a lot of searching for code and tips from multiple sources on the internet to understand and process this assignmnent.